lucasananin/grey-wall/README.md

 # files

-In the "files" folder you will find all the executables and the source files.
+In the "files" folder you will find all the **executables** and the **source files**.
 Open the "source-files" using Unity launcher, it's recommended that you change the name of this folder for something like "Grey Wall".

-Thanks for reading and have a good day.
+*Thanks for reading and have a good day.*